smeske10/Daily-Task-Planner/README.md

 - table rows will be reactive to typing and adding events to local storage

 The Javascript have DOM elements for date & time using moment().
 A function was added to display the time in an HTML element.

+A function was added to check current time and implement CSS class based on row time.

+A function was added to save a task on-click of button.

+There are 3 bonuses when time permits:
+- Allow user to set start time and edit row times
+- Display time to next task in card on left column
+- Create Form to save 3 Daily Goals in card on left column